RM1213-ARM/LAB2-Trading-Lab/db-server/README.md

 ## 🔁 Data Flow

 1. API server sends SQL query to PostgreSQL
-2. Database processes the request
+2. PostgreSQL processes the query
 3. Results are returned to the API server
-4. API formats data into JSON
-5. Response is sent to the frontend

 ---